 Josh Turner loves Tucson, so much so, that he’s wasting no time at all to get back on an Old Pueblo stage.

 Just 10 months after he played the Pima County Fair last April in what was arguably the largest concert of the 2017 fair, Turner is back.
 This time, he’s headlining the inaugural Country Fest Tucson at the Tucson Expo Center on Saturday, Feb.
-22, with Josh Gracin and a handful of regional country artists including Tucson’s own Caiden Brewer.
+24, with Josh Gracin and a handful of local and regional country artists including Tucson’s own Caiden Brewer.

-We caught up with Turner last week on the phone from a concert stop in St. Louis to chat about headlining the new festival, returning to Tucson and playing his nearly year-old sixth studio album “Deep South,” which took three years to make.
+We caught up with Turner last week on the phone from a concert stop in St. Louis to chat about headlining the new festival, returning to Tucson and playing his nearly year-old sixth studio album “Deep South,” which had been slowly coming together since 2014.

 Coming back to Tucson: “I’ve always loved going to Tucson.
 I don’t mean this in a bad way, but it’s kinda, sort of an isolated market.
 I feel like the demand is always high when we go there, and it’s not someplace we go very often.
 So I love going down there.
 There’s a lot of great country music fans.
 It’s just a cool place to be.”

-Here’s a piece of Josh Turner Tucson trivia: He recorded the song “Don’t Fence Me In” for the 2008 movie “Kit Kittredge: An American Girl “ in Tucson.
-“I was on the road pretty heavy that year and we had cut the track in Nashville.
+Here’s a piece of Josh Turner Tucson trivia: He recorded the song “Don’t Fence Me In” for the 2008 movie “Kit Kittredge: An American Girl” in Tucson.
+“I actually did the vocals for that song in Tucson.
+I was on the road pretty heavy that year and we had cut the track in Nashville.
 The only time I had to do it was on the road.
 We found a studio in Tucson and we flew my producer out and recorded it in Tucson.”